 Summary: Out of fear or insecurity we might back away from God’s call upon our lives.
-But the bible clearly shows that God not only wants to use you, but He will also equip and enable you to accomplish His callings.
+But the bible clearly shows that God not only wants to use you in His service, but He will also equip and enable you to accomplish His callings.
 Read on and be encouraged to be used by God!

 Exodus 3:1, 10-14 Now Moses was tending the flock of Jethro his father-in-law, the priest of Midian, and he led the flock to the far side of the wilderness… [10 - then God spoke to Moses from the burning bush] “So now, go.
 I am sending you to Pharaoh to bring my people the Israelites out of Egypt.”
 But Moses said to God, “Who am I that I should go to Pharaoh and bring the Israelites out of Egypt?”
 And God said, “I will be with you… God said to Moses, “I am who I am.
 This is what you are to say to the Israelites: ‘I am has sent me to you.’”